MarkisGardner/100DaysOfCode/README.md

 Notes:  This doesn't just do the computations but explains how to do it as if it is teaching a student.</p>
 This can be a valuable teaching tool for students.</p>
 Today I finished a lot more work for multiplying I have finished integer times any fraction.
 I now need to do first number is a fraction, then clean up the code.
 I expect I will finish in two days.

+<h2>Day 6: 6/18/2024</h2>
+<h4>Project:  Teach adding, subtracting, multiplying and dividing of fractions.</h4>
+Name: TeachFractions</p>
+Notes:  This doesn't just do the computations but explains how to do it as if it is teaching a student.</p>
+This can be a valuable teaching tool for students.</p>
+I took 2 days off.
+1 for father's day and the other because I was not feeling well.
+Today I finished multiplication part and did multiplying the fraction a different way than the first part where it was integer times a fraction.
+It is better.
+I am not going to change the first part.
+I will however, clean up the output and do some more testing.
+Example:  I am sure that I will get an answer like 5 0/3.
+Instead of 5.
+So, need to clean it up plus take out all my debugging statements.
+Then I can work on addition and subtraction.</p>